Kwame Addo-Kufuor

 Kwame Addo-Kufuor (born 14 July 1940) is a Ghanaian politician and physician.
-Addo-Kufuor was a member of parliament for Manhyia, and from 2001 to 2007, he was the Minister for Defence under President John Kufuor, his brother.
+He is the chancellor of Kumasi Technical University.
+Addo-Kufuor was a member of parliament for Manhyia and from 2001 to 2007, he was the minister for defence under President John Kufuor, his brother.
 Between June 2008 and 2009, he was the Minister for Interior.

 Early life and education

-Addo-Kufuor was born on 14 July 1940.
-He graduated from the University of Cambridge.
-He holds a bachelor's degree in medicine from the university.
-He also studied at the Middlesex Medical School Hospital and Jesus College.
+Addo-Kufuor had his early education at Asem Boys School in Kumasi and Achimota School in Accra.
+He is a product of University of Cambridge and the University College Medical School in London.
+He holds a bachelor of medicine and bachelor of surgery from the schools.
+He was a student and member of staff at the Middlesex Medical School Hospital and Jesus College.

 Career

-Addo-Kufuor is a medical doctor by profession.
+After qualifying as a practitioner in 1970, Addo-Kufuor worked at Suffolk and St. Charles Hospital in Londons in London until 1971 when he returned to Ghana to work as a medical officer at the Korlebu Teaching Hospital.
+In 1973, he returned to London for further studies and graduated two years later in 1975.
+After further works at various hospitals in England, he returned to Ghana to work at Komfo Anokye Teaching Hospital.
+Later, he founded the Kufuor Hospital at Adum in Kumasi and also lectured at the Department of Medicine, KNUST.
+Addo Kufuor is a fellow of the Royal Society of Tropical Medicine, Royal College of Physicians, London and West African College of Physicians.
+He was president of the Ghana Medical Association from 1992 to 1995.

 Political career

-Addo-Kufuor is a member of the New Patriotic Party.
+Addo-Kufuor is a founding member of the New Patriotic Party.
 He became a member of parliament in January 1997 after emerging as a winner in the General Election in December 1996.
-He was elected once more as the member of parliament for the Manhyia constituency in the fourth parliament of the fourth Republic of Ghana.
+He was re-elected in the 2000 and 2008 elections as the member of parliament for the Manhyia constituency.
+He did not seek re-election in the next election in 2008, bringing an end his dozen-year career as a legislator.

+Addo Kufuor was a member of National Policy and Advisory Committee, a member of the National Executive Council, and National Council of the New Patriotic Party.
+As chairperson of the Party's national Campaign Policy on health for the campaign of election 2000, he drafted the party's manifesto on health.

 Elections

 1997 Parliamentary Elections

-Addo was first elected into Parliament during the December 1996 Ghanaian General Elections for the Manhyia Constituency in the Ashanti Region of Ghana.
+Addo Kufuor was first elected into Parliament during the December 1996 Ghanaian General Elections for the Manhyia Constituency in the Ashanti Region.
 He polled 59,227 votes out of the 72,789 valid votes cast representing 63.30% against Yaw Addai Boadu an NDC member who polled 13,562 representing 14.50%.
 He was re-elected with 64,067 votes out of the 78,368 valid votes cast representing 81.80% against Samuel B.Donkoh an NDC member who polled 12,244 votes representing 15.60%, Salifu Mumuni and PNC member who polled 1,614 votes representing 2.10% and Nana O. Boateng who polled 443 votes representing 0.60%.